justindchien/Bwaaah/README.md

 * Cleaning_Movie_DF sets up the scraped data for analysis
 * Project_Analysis is the code that actually analyzed the data

-Note: "Bwaah" is in reference to the popular musical booms made popular by Hans Zimmer in "Inception"
+Note: "Bwaaah" is in reference to the popular musical booms made popular by Hans Zimmer in "Inception"